-Because our church cares deeply for our members and wants to keep everyone safe, we ask that you please comply with the following recommendations.
-Please read the recommendations below and then sign up to the right (or below on mobile) to attend in-person.
-If you are not willing to follow the recommendations below, we ask that you please continue to join us online, instead of in-person.
+Because our church cares deeply for our members and wants to keep everyone safe, we ask that you please comply with the following requirements below.
+Please read them and then sign up to the right (or below on mobile) to attend in-person.
+If you are not willing or able to follow these requirements, we ask that you please continue to join us online, instead of in-person.

 Arriving at Church